 How It Works

-The H-Frame is Hoka's newest stability solution, and it's a complete game-changer.
+The H-Frame is Hoka's newest stability solution, and honestly, it changes how stability can feel.

-Here’s the magic: This H-shaped frame provides support on both the medial (inner) and lateral (outer) sides.
-It acts like a true "bucket seat," centering your foot and only engaging when your foot starts to roll too far in or out.
+Here's the key: the H-shaped frame supports both the medial (inner) and lateral (outer) sides.
+It works like a real "bucket seat," centering your foot and only kicking in when you start to roll too far in or out.

 Ride Feel & Models

-Because the H-Frame itself provides the structural stability, Hoka can use its softest, plushest foams for the rest of the midsole.
+Because the H-Frame provides the structure, Hoka can use its softest, plushest foams for the rest of the midsole.

 For example, in the Gaviota 5, the main midsole foam is incredibly soft (around 12.9 HA durometer), while the H-Frame elements are firmer (around 22.0 HA).
 This is how you get a "Bondi-level" of plushness in a maximum stability shoe.